hetalrachh/gitbasics/README.md

 #git basics oreilly training

--init: this creates a git repository in the current directory -status : this gives the current status of the git repository -add : add the file to the staging area
+- init: This creates/initializes a git repository in the current directory You should do this only once (no nested git repositories)
+- status: This gives the current status of the git repository
+- add: add the file to the staging area
--commit : commit the file to the repository
+- commit: commit the file to the repository
+          `commit -m` - commits a file with a commit message without opening a vi editor